-There are dozens of excellent resources online for topics related to careers as a forensic pathologist, bloodstain analysis, fingerprinting, forensic biology and DNA, toxicology and so much more!
-We have selected a few of our favorite ideas and websites to get your students revved up and ready to put on their lab coats (or Sherlock Holmes hats) and start investigating the world of forensic science.
+We’ve discovered dozens of excellent resources online for topics related to many forensic careers.
+Take a look at some of our favorite websites.
+These ideas will get your students revved up and ready to put on their lab coats (or Sherlock Holmes hats) and start investigating the world of forensic science.

 A Four-Star Activity for HS Chemistry Students

-“Mixed Reception” is an awesome free interactive activity developed by the ChemCollective at Carnegie Mellon University.
-It’s suitable for chemistry students at the high school level, and requires basic knowledge of formula weight, chemical reactions and the scientific method.
+“Mixed Reception” is an awesome, free interactive activity from Carnegie Mellon University.
+It’s suitable for chemistry students at the high school level.
+Students will need a basic knowledge of formula weight, chemical reactions, and the scientific method.

 Your students can interview suspects using Quicktime movies, investigate the crime scene for clues with Quicktime Virtual Reality images, and analyze the evidence from the crime lab.
-If you have enough class time to devote to this, it’s a fantastic resource!
+A fantastic resource if you have enough class time to devote to it.

 How observant are you?

 This classic Harvard psychology experiment on “inattention blindness” is a wonderful way to start a discussion about the importance of forensic science.
 Tell the students that during the video (below) they are to count the number of times the team in white passes the ball to each other.
 Each student should count silently and make no comments during the movie.
-PAUSE the video at 0:43, after the on-screen text identifies the correct answer.
+Then PAUSE the video at 0:43, after the on-screen text identifies the correct answer.
 Ask how many students “saw something odd” during the movie (but don’t be specific yet).
-Some students will have seen the gorilla, and some students will have no idea what you are talking about.
-Be prepared to play the rest of the video.
+Some students will have seen the gorilla, yet some students will have no idea what you are talking about.
+As a result, be prepared to play the rest of the video.

-The purpose of this activity is to illustrate the unreliability of eye-witness testimony.
-Unreliable eye-witness testimony is an ongoing concern for law enforcement—many convictions that have been overturned by DNA evidence were based on faulty witness testimony.
-It should be stressed most witnesses do not intentionally lie when on the witness stand, but human observation is limited by memory, suggestion, and interpretation.
+The purpose of this activity is to demonstrate how unreliable eye-witness testimony can be.
+Law enforcement continues to be concerned about unreliable eye-witness testimony.
+Many convictions are overturned by DNA evidence that disproves faulty witness testimony.
+To be clear, most witnesses do not intentionally lie when they’re on the witness stand.
+But our human observation is usually limited by memory, suggestion, and interpretation.

-Studies have shown that even the classic “police line-up” can mislead witnesses and even alter their memories.
+Studies have shown that even the classic “police line-up” can mislead witnesses or, in some cases, even alter their memories.
 The faultiness of eye-witness testimony strengthens the importance of forensic science in determining guilt and innocence.
-Whereas memories can be confused or altered, scientific evidence stays the same.
+While a person’s memories may be confused or altered, scientific evidence always stays the same.